142CodeGreen/Nemo-Guardrail2/README.md

 This notebook is to practise Nemo Guardrail developed by NVIDIA for easily adding programmable guardrails to LLM-based conversational systems.

-We will explore how to add NeMo Guardrails to an RAG pipeline built with with LlamaIndex, NVIDIA NIM and NVIDIA embeddings.
-The dataset is https://docs.nvidia.com/ai-enterprise/latest/pdf/nvidia-ai-enterprise-user-guide.pdf -O ./data/nvidia-ai-enterprise-user-guide.pdf.
+NeMo Guardrails are added to a simple RAG pipeline built with with LlamaIndex, NVIDIA NIM and NVIDIA embeddings.
+The dataset is from https://docs.nvidia.com/ai-enterprise/latest/pdf/nvidia-ai-enterprise-user-guide.pdf -O ./data/nvidia-ai-enterprise-user-guide.pdf.

+The following rails are tested during practice:

+- Input rails
+- Dialog rails
+- Execution rails
+- Output rails

-## Installation
+## Environment Installation
 ```
 %pip install llama-index-core==0.10.50
 %pip install llama-index-readers-file==0.1.25